Speech Language Pathology

 • Diploma in Hearing, Language & Speech (through distance mode) (DHLS)

-They also are involved in providing guidance to students for journal clubs and clinical conferences conducted by the academic section as a part fulfilment of their graduate and post graduate degrees.
+They also are involved in providing guidance to students for journal clubs, clinical conferences, master’s dissertation, and research papers in the area of speech language pathology and linguistics.

 B) CLINICAL ACTIVITIES AND SPECIAL UNITS